Guidomo10/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7) this script creats a file with a content
 8) this script saves current states of directories
 9) This script duplicate the last line of a file
+10) This script delete all files with extension .js